Pro Bowl: Selection process

-Some players have had a surprisingly small number of Pro Bowl selections despite distinguished careers.
+Some players had a surprisingly small number of Pro Bowl selections despite distinguished careers.
 Hall of Fame fullback John Riggins was selected only once in his career from 1971 to 1985.
 He was not selected in the year after which he set the record for rushing touchdowns in a season and his team made it to the Super Bowl (although he did make the All-Pro team).
 Hall of Fame linebacker Ray Nitschke only made the Pro Bowl once, despite being named All-Pro seven times and being the MVP of the 1962 NFL Championship Game.
 Defensive back Ken Riley never made the Pro Bowl in his 15 seasons, even though he recorded 65 interceptions, the fourth-highest total in NFL history at the time of his retirement.
 Former Jacksonville Jaguars halfback Fred Taylor, who is 15th in all-time rushing yards, was elected to his only Pro Bowl in 2007, despite averaging 4.6 yards per carry for his career, better than all but five running backs ranked in the top 30 in all-time rushing.
 Aaron Smith made it to the Pro Bowl once in 13 years (2004) despite winning two Super Bowl rings with the Pittsburgh Steelers and being named to the Sports Illustrated 2000s All Decade Team and defensive teammates such as Troy Polamalu, Casey Hampton, and James Harrison being named to multiple Pro Bowls during his career; Smith would often be ranked as one of the NFL's most underrated players during his career.

+Elimination

+The elimination of the Pro Bowl games was announced by the National Football League (NFL) on August 26, 2026.

+Background

+The NFL first introduced The Pro Bowl Games in 2022 to replace the traditional tackle all-star game with skills competitions and flag football.
+After a four-year run of the revised format, the NFL announced that it would stop the competitive events while preserving the Pro Bowl selection as an annual player honor.

+Reasoning

+NFL executive Peter O'Riley explained the decision by saying "Ultimately, the Pro Bowl, at its core, is about honoring the best of the best in that season, on the field, in real games.
+And the shift here is about shifting the focus from the game — which is ultimately where people's attention goes, especially the replacement players tied to it — to the honor."